-The W.S. and L.B.
-Robinson Scholarship (L)
+The WS and LB Robinson Scholarship (L)

-Up to \$6,500 pa.
-1 year renewable for the duration of the course subject to satisfactory progress
+- Up to \$6,500 pa - 1 year renewable for the duration of the course subject to satisfactory progress

 Applicants must have completed their schooling in Broken Hill or have parents who reside in Broken Hill.
-Applicants should be undertaking a course related to the mining industry, for example courses in Mining Engineering, Geology, Electrical and Mechanical Engineering, Metallurgical Process Engineering, Chemical Engineering and Science.
+Applicants should be undertaking a course related to the mining industry, for example courses in mining engineering, geology, electrical and mechanical engineering, metallurgical process engineering, chemical engineering or science.
 A letter of application should be sent to Pasminco Mining, PO Box 460, Broken Hill, NSW 2880.
-Applications close 30 September.
+Applications close 30 September each year.